mpv-player/mpv/DOCS/man/en/vo.rst

     hardware acceleration.
 Should work on all platforms supported by SDL 2.0.
     For tuning, refer to your copy of the file ``SDL_hints.h``.

+    .. note:: This driver is for compatibility with systems that don't provide proper graphics drivers, or which support GLES only.

     ``sw``
         Continue even if a software renderer is detected.